Takakiriy/codediff/README.md

     codediff

 - Read `~/_tmp/_diff/1/.codediff.ini` file
 - `.git` folder is created in `~/_tmp/_diff/1/working` and Git commit difference is created
 - Visual Studio Code is opened
 - Please change to Source Control view and show difference

-### If codediff command has a setting file path parameter

-    codediff  codediff.ini

-- Copy the specified setting file to `~/_tmp/_diff/1/.codediff.ini` and read it.
-    `LocalPath` parameter in the destination file will be replaced to the full path.
-- `.git` folder is created in `~/_tmp/_diff/1/working` and Git commit difference is created
-- Visual Studio Code is opened
-- Please change to Source Control view and show difference